Home > Mac Data Recovery Tips

 A

-Faulty cable, USB port or reader, outdated disk driver, and corrupted operating system can cause the WD My Passport hard drive not mounting on Mac issue.
+Possible issues vary from a faulty cable, USB port or reader, outdated disk driver, or corrupted operating system.
+All these issues can cause the WD My Passport hard drive not mounting on Mac issue.

 A